RobertLalenoh/SharePointOnline.BulkUploadUserprofilePicture/README.md

 It can take a while before all the user profile pictures are loaded into the User profile database.

-If you made an employee directory in the search sitecollection, you will noticed that the profile pictures are not shown immediately.
-This is because the search enginge has not crawled the user profle databse yet.
+If you made an employee directory in the search sitecollection, you will notice that the profile pictures are not shown immediately.
+This is because the search enginge has not crawled the user profile database yet.
 Be patience, they will show up after a couple of hours.